petrica/step-chronos-schedule-job/README.md

 # Schedule Job in Chronos

-This step allows you to schedule a job using a json file to a chronos instance.
+This step allows you to schedule a job by posting a json file to a chronos instance.
 It requires `curl` to be installed on the container.

 The following paramaters are available: